navcoin/NavHub/content/get-involved/index.md

     bgColor="#FFF"
     linkBgColor="#43799a"
     gradient=""
-    btn1Link="/about-this-website"
+    btn1Link="/navcore-brand-guidelines.pdf"
     btn1Txt="Get the guide >>"
     >}}
-<p>The NavCoin brand bible collates the NavCoin Core Media and Content Creators suggestions on how to create a consistent look and feel for promotional material and brand assets.
-It covers typefaces and how to use them, sets out a colour palate, and gives useful tips on how to create visuals and write with the NavCoin tone of voice.
-It’s hoped that having these guidelines will make it easier for you to get started on creating your own content for NavCoin.</p>
+<p>The NavCore brand guidlines collates the NavCoin Core Content Creators suggestions on how to create a consistent look and feel for promotional material and brand assets.</p>
+<p>It covers typefaces and how they are used, sets out a colour palate, and gives useful tips on how to create visuals and write with the NavCoin tone of voice.
+It’s hoped that having these guidelines will make it easier for you to get started on creating content for NavCoin.</p>
 {{< /left_image_section >}}
 {{< left_image_section
     title="NavCoin Meetup Guideline"